 What is gender disappointment?

 Gender disappointment is when you finally do learn the gender of your new baby and it’s not what you were hoping for!
 We all know a family with four boys…. or six girls… and everyone wonders if they kept going trying for a baby of the other gender.
 First time mums are not immune from gender disappointment.
 If you were hoping for a girl and a little penis appears on the screen, it’s natural to feel a short period of loss.
 It doesn’t mean you don’t want that little boy growing in your uterus.
 He may be a delightful surprise.
 Read how our community dealt with gender disappointment here.

 Gender predictors outside of modern medicine

 From wise “old wives” to dream analysis, craving analysis to traditional Chinese practitioners, everyone has an insight into baby gender prediction.
 Before you start waving a coin on a string over your bump or measuring the roundness of your pregnancy butt, remember that the only real way to know the gender of your new baby is at birth.
 These can be fun though and there’s plenty of anecdotal evidence that they work – there’s a 50/50 chance of success!
 The Shettles Method of choosing baby gender is based around the timing of conception and is a favourite for predicting baby gender based on when you and your partner got busy.
 While you wait for the scan that finally tells you your baby’s gender, check out these options for a “good guess”.

-So when can you find out the gender of your baby?
+So, you’ve tried all the old wives tales and different methods suggested for making a baby boy or getting the girl child you dream of – when can you find out the gender of your baby?
 Some say 12 weeks, some say 18, some say when your child tells you their gender based on how they feel as they grow.
 Most importantly, your 12 week and 18 week ultrasound will tell you if your baby is healthy and growing well.
 That’s what really matters!